Ankar-G/Pharmaceutical-Sales-Prescription-Market-Performance-Analytics/README.md

-💊 Pharmaceutical Sales & Commercial Analytics — SQL + Power BI
+💊 Pharmaceutical Sales & Commercial Analytics — Power BI

 An end-to-end commercial analytics project analyzing pharmaceutical sales, prescriptions, products, doctors, territories, and distributors to support data-driven decisions for sales and commercial teams.

 📖 Project Overview

 This project simulates a real-world pharmaceutical commercial analytics environment.
-It combines SQL for data validation and analysis with Power BI for interactive dashboard reporting, covering the full journey from raw relational data to business-ready insights.
+It combines for data validation and analysis with Power BI for interactive dashboard reporting, covering the full journey from raw relational data to business-ready insights.

 The analysis spans eight interconnected areas of the pharma commercial business: customers, doctors, products, sales transactions, prescriptions, distributors, territories, and time.
 Together, these datasets make it possible to evaluate revenue, profitability, prescription behavior, and sales-force performance from multiple angles.